-Low Income Family' is defined as a family that is either entitled to free schools meals, or whose families are entitled to the maximum level of Working Tax Credit
+Low Income Family' is defined as a family that is either entitled to free schools meals, or whose families are receiving Universal Credit.

 Applicants will be required to provide relevant documents to prove their eligibility to free transport.
 In the case of those receiving maximum Working Tax Credit they will have to submit their latest Tax Credit Award Notice from HM Revenue and Customs.
 Other documents will be required and details should be obtained from the Integrated Transport Unit before applying.